Amudah41/-/README.md

 ```
 pytest -s -v -m 'smoke and positive' main_page_test.py
 ```
-run tests from main_page_test.py which are both smoke and positive.
+runs tests from main_page_test.py which are both smoke and positive.